Isilin/Filedepot/README.txt

 7.x-1.x RELEASE NOTE
  (Jan 17 2012) The current 7.x branch is under development and is still unstable but core features are working.

+ (May 23/2012) Implemented the native drupal file upload filter.
+Removed the option to allow/disallow files by their extension and MIME type.
+               Only support the allow option now and filter just checks the extension type.

 The Filedepot Document Management module satisfies the need for a full featured document management module supporting role or user based security.
  - Documents are saved to a directory under the Drupal Private file system to protect corporate documents for safe access and distribution.